akihikodaki/ChampSim/README.md

 There are three options that can control Kanata log generation:

 - `--kanata` tells the path to write Kanata logs.
-If no name is specified, stdout will be used.
 - `--kanata-max` tells the maximum number of instructions to log.
 - `--kanata-skip` tells the number of instructions to skip before starting Kanata log generation.